+Danielle Gaucher is an assistant professor in the Department of Psychology and Tier 2 Canada Research Chair in Social Inequality, Gender and Public Policy.
 Dr. Gaucher holds a PhD in Social Psychology from the University of Waterloo.
 She also completed a Social Sciences and Humanities Research Council of Canada Post Doctoral Fellow at Princeton University.
-Her research centres on issues of social justice and social change, specifically investigating social-psychological processes that serve to maintain inequality.
+Her research centers on issues of social justice and social change, specifically investigating the social-psychological processes that serve to maintain inequality at the individual and institutional levels.
+The goal of this program of research is to advance theory and better understand the social-psychological barriers to social change, with the ultimate goal of discovering how to best encourage a wide range of prosocial behaviours and social arrangements.
+To accomplish these aims, research from this program is psychologically informed, quantitatively grounded, and broadly disseminated.
 Her work has been published in journals such as the Journal of Personality and Social Psychology and Personality and Social Psychology Bulletin.
-Originally from the Greater Toronto Area (GTA), she now makes her home in Winnipeg.

 Dr. Giuliano’s research examines the effects of poverty and other stressful life experiences on brain function in young children and adults, utilizing electroencephalography (EEG) measures and various biomarkers of a person’s physiological responses to psychological stress.
 His most recent findings suggest that early chaotic environments lead to deficits in a child’s ability to filter out distracting sounds, and that alterations in brain development are driven by early changes in stress physiology.
 His ongoing work aims to identify physiological and behavioural patterns in children and families resilient to chronic and acute stressors.